LispCookbook/cl-cookbook/performance.md

 ; Size: 142 bytes.
 Origin: #x52D4815D
 ~~~

-You may specify different safety and speed level and perform optimization
-strategy globally.
+Please note that `declaim` works in **compile-time** of a file.
+It is mostly
+used to make some declares local to that file.
+And it is unspecified whether
+or not the compile-time side-effects of a declaim persist after the file has
+been compiled.

 ### Code Inline

-The declaration [`inline`][inline] replaces function calls with function
+The declaration [`inline`][inline] replaces function calls with function body,
-body.
-It will save the cost of function calls but will potentially increase
+if the compiler supports it.
+It will save the cost of function calls but will
-the code size.
-The best situation to use `inline` might be those small but
+potentially increase the code size.
+The best situation to use `inline` might
-frequently used functions.
-The following snippet shows how to encourage and
+be those small but frequently used functions.
+The following snippet shows how
-prohibit code inline.
+to encourage and prohibit code inline.

 ~~~lisp
 ;; The globally defined function DISPATCH should be open-coded,